lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 Delve into the realm of "movie data" to uncover the trends that make a movie financially viable! 🎬 This project focuses on the box office between 2018 and 2024, exploring worldwide box office earnings, the correlation between movie ratings and box office success, the genres that sell the most, and the correlation between runtime and audience engagement. 📊 Additionally, it analyzes the effects of the pre-pandemic, pandemic, and post-pandemic eras on box office earnings. 🎥

 # Background
-As a movie-nerd and enthusiast, I aimed to delve into the movie market from the distributor's perspective. 🎬 The data I've gathered hails from **official box office sources**: [sources](Assets/Sources.pdf), providing insights on popular movie genres and earning trends that occurred within the six years pre and post-pandemic. 📊 Let's uncover the secrets of the silver screen! 🎥
+As a movie-nerd and enthusiast, I aimed to delve into the movie market from the distributor's perspective. 🎬 The data I've gathered hails from **official box office [sources](Assets/Sources.pdf)**, providing insights on popular movie genres and earning trends that occurred within the six years pre and post-pandemic. 📊 Let's uncover the secrets of the silver screen! 🎥

 The questions I wanted to answer through my SQL queries were: